eLockers

 By creating a uniform system for retrieval of documents (while keeping storage of data still decentralised) through an e-locker, a government can:

-1. Stimulate the countryโ€™s digital economy across sectors (financial institutions, employers, healthcare providers, social sector workers) by providing verification of individualsโ€™ documents.
-Large scale adoptions of DPI such as e-lockers also builds public trust in technologies and triggers new innovation in trusted digital services.
+Stimulate the country’s digital economy across sectors (financial institutions, employers, healthcare providers, social sector workers) by providing verification of individuals’ documents.
+Large-scale adoptions of DPI such as e-lockers also builds public trust in technologies and trigger new innovation in trusted digital services.

-3. Reduce corruption and exploitation by building high-trust systems for the vulnerable sections of society who lack the knowledge and tech-savviness to use private, paid providers (who may not be recognised under the countryโ€™s IT Act anyway)
+Reduce corruption and exploitation by building high-trust systems for the vulnerable sections of society who lack the knowledge and tech-savviness to use private, paid providers (who may not be recognised under the country’s IT Act anyway).

 How does an e-locker work?
 Tech overview of the system

-3. Issuers upload groups of verified documents in various repositories, and individuals can upload their own documents self-attested in personal e-lockers.
+3. Issuers upload groups of verified documents in various repositories, and individuals can upload their own self-attested documents in personal e-lockers.
 Requesters can ask for information from either place.

-4. All information can communicate with each other and pass freely in the system because it complies with DLTS specifications, has unique document URIs and authentication using strongly verifiable identity
+4. All information can communicate with each other and pass freely in the system because it complies with DLTS specifications, has unique document URIs, and authentication using strongly verifiable identity.

 6. The gateway provider will map the URI to an actual URL to draw out the actual documentation and send it back to the requester.
-Authentication and time-stamping will be automatically conducted both ways (from gateway to repository and back).
+Authentication and time-stamping will be automatically conducted in both directions (from gateway to repository and back).
 Anonymised audit logs will be stored by the gateway and the repository provider.
 This completes the process.

 Last updated